 I want my lawyer, my tailor, my servants, even my wife to believe in God, because it means that I shall be cheated and robbed and cuckolded less often. ...
 If God did not exist, it would be necessary to invent him.
 [Voltaire]

 God bless you after someone sneezes is credited to St. Gregory the Great, but the pagan Romans (Absit omen) and Greeks had similar customs.
 God's gift to _____ is by 1938.
 God of the gaps means "God considered solely as an explanation for anything not otherwise explained by science;" the exact phrase is from 1949, but the words and the idea have been around since 1894.
 God-forbids was rhyming slang for kids ("children").
 God squad "evangelical organization" is 1969 U.S. student slang.
 God's acre "burial ground" imitates or partially translates German Gottesacker, where the second element means "field;" the phrase dates to 1610s in English but was noted as a Germanism as late as Longfellow.

 How poore, how narrow, how impious a measure of God, is this, that he must doe, as thou wouldest doe, if thou wert God.
 [John Donne, sermon preached in St. Paul's Jan.
 30, 1624/5]

 - god-awful (adj.)

-- also godawful, 1878, "impressive;" 1897, "impressively terrible," 1878, from God + awful.
-The God might be an intensifier or the whole might be from the frequent God's awful (vengeance, judgment, etc.) in religious literature.
+- also godawful, according to OED from 1878 as "impressive," 1897 as "impressively terrible," but it seems not to have been much in print before c.1924, from God + awful.
+The God might be an intensifier or the whole might be from the frequent God's awful (vengeance, judgment, etc.), a common phrase in religious literature.